We Make Sure Father’s Rights Are Protected

-In the State of Florida, a man become’s a legally recognized father in one of two ways; through marriage to the mother prior to the birth of the child or through a Paternity Order from the Court.
+In the State of Florida, a man become’s a legally recognized father in one of two ways; through marriage to the mother prior to the birth of the child, by both parties signing the birth certificate in the hospital, an acknowledgment of paternity or through a Paternity Order from the Court.

 Rights Obtained After An Order of Paternity

 Once the biological father of a child has been determined through paternity testing, he obtains certain legal rights.
 Father’s rights in Florida are fully protected under state law.
 In most cases, if you are declared the legal father of a child, you have the right to have your name added to the child’s Birth Certificate.

 Father’s rights in Florida will also recognize you as a natural guardian of a child and you may be eligible to take legal action to obtain custody of your child

 The legal father of a child is given the same consideration as the mother when the court determines the parenting plan and visitation or time-sharing of the child.
 Each case is determined on an individual basis and the court considers a number of factors—such as the father’s relationship with the child, his experience in child rearing, his work schedule, and much more—before deciding visitation rights.
 Many times fathers do not live near the child.
 The father may live out of state or overseas.
 There are many ways to maintain close and continuing contact between the father and the child even when they live thousands of miles apart.
 If you were never married to the child’s mother, you have the same legal rights as a married father once your paternity is established and you are declared the legal father.

 In addition to custody and visitation, a father’s rights may include contact rights.
 These contact rights include physical visits with the child as well as telephone and internet contact.
 The Law Office of Andrew G. Storie can help Dad’s and Father’s in Orlando and all of Central Florida assert their rights.
 Call us at 407-838-0887 and schedule a free consultation to see how we can help.